autogluon/autogluon/docs/tutorials/multimodal/beginner_text.md

 Internally, it integrates with [timm](https://github.com/rwightman/pytorch-image-models) , [huggingface/transformers](https://github.com/huggingface/transformers),
 [openai/clip](https://github.com/openai/CLIP) as the model zoo.

+## Other Examples

+You may go to [AutoMM Examples](https://github.com/awslabs/autogluon/tree/master/examples/automm) to explore other examples about AutoMM.

+## Customization
-To customize AutoMM, please refer to :ref:`sec_automm_customization`.
+To learn how to customize AutoMM, please refer to :ref:`sec_automm_customization`.